Table of Contents

 A new project can only be created while online.
 To create, click the red ‘New Project’ button, enter a project name, then click “Create Project” to complete your new MERMAID project.
 A name is required for every new project.
 All other information can be added using "Project Info" in the lefthand menu.

-After a project is created, add users, sites, and management regimes while online.
+After a project is created, add users, sites, management regimes, and organization, and set data sharing policies while online.

 Creating a new project.